Check this page for open positions.

 Phylogenetics, population genetics, and phylogeography of venomous animals

-Based on the interview performance and the documents submitted in the application package, Ph.D. candidates are recruited by CES twice a year (May/June and October/November).
+Based on the interview performance and the documents submitted in the application package, PhD candidates are recruited by CES once a year (May/June).
 To appear for the interview, the candidate should have qualified for one of the following national-level entrance exams: UGC/CSIR-NET, GATE ecology, GATE life science, GATE biotechnology or any equivalent national-level exam.
-The department sets the cut-off for the interview and will conduct two rounds of interview of students who have made the cut-off.
+The department sets the cut-off for the interview and will conduct two rounds of interviews of students who have made the cut-off.
 Additional details can be found here.